What is High Speed DSL?

 Can I use the service in more than one location?

 No. The DSL service is activated on a specific phone line, it will only work on a line that has had the service activated on it.
-However, included in your DSL service is 10 hours of dial up usage that you can use to access the internet when you are away from your home or business.

 Can I Fax over DSL?